Monorail: In popular culture

-Perceptions of monorail as public transport
+Public perception as mass transit

 From 1950 to 1980, the monorail concept may have suffered, as with all public transport systems, from competition with the automobile.
-At the time, the post–World War II optimism in America was riding high and people were buying automobiles in large numbers due to suburbanization and the Interstate Highway System.
-Monorails in particular may have suffered from the reluctance of public transit authorities to invest in the perceived high cost of un-proven technology when faced with cheaper mature alternatives.
+At the time, post–World War II optimism in America was riding high and people were buying automobiles in large numbers due to suburbanization and the Interstate Highway System.
+Monorails in particular may have suffered from the reluctance of public transit authorities to invest in the perceived high cost of unproven technology when faced with cheaper mature alternatives.
 There were also many competing monorail technologies, splitting their case further.
 One notable example of a public monorail is the AMF Monorail that was used as transportation around the 1964–1965 World's Fair.

 This high-cost perception was challenged most notably in 1963 when the ALWEG consortium proposed to finance the construction of a major system in Los Angeles County, California, in return for the right of operation.
-This was turned down by the Los Angeles County Board of Supervisors under pressure from Standard Oil of California and General Motors (which were strong advocates for automobile dependency), and the later proposed subway system faced criticism by famed author Ray Bradbury as it had yet to reach the scale of the proposed monorail.
+This was turned down by the Los Angeles County Board of Supervisors under pressure from Standard Oil of California and General Motors (which were strong advocates for automobile dependency), and the later proposed subway system faced criticism by author Ray Bradbury as it had yet to reach the scale of the proposed monorail.

 Several monorails initially conceived as transport systems survive on revenues generated from tourism, benefiting from the unique views offered from the largely elevated installations.